Differentials on the arc space: The birational transformation rule

 Notice that several of these numbers could be infinite.
 For example, if $\beta$ has infinite embedding dimension, the \lcnamecref{th:BTR} implies that $\alpha$ also has infinite embedding dimension.
-Conversely, if $\alpha$ has infinite embedding dimension and $\beta$ is not completely contained in the exceptional locus, then $\beta$ has infinite embedding dimension.
+Conversely, if $\alpha$ has infinite embedding dimension and $\beta$ is not completely contained in the vanishing locus of $\Jac_f$, then $\beta$ has infinite embedding dimension.

-\begin{proof}[Proof of \cref{th:BTR}] If $\beta$ is contained in the exceptional locus, then $\alpha$ is contained in the image of the exceptional locus, and hence both embedding dimensions are infinite by \cref{th:embdim=cylcodim-reduced-case}.
-Thus we assume that $\beta$ is not contained in the exceptional locus.
+\begin{proof}[Proof of \cref{th:BTR}] Let $V \subset Y$ be a dense open subset as above, so that $f$ restricts to an isomorphism from $V$ to an open set $U \subset X$.
+If $\beta$ is contained in $Z := Y \setminus V$, then $\alpha$ is contained in the image of $Z$, and hence both embedding dimensions are infinite by \cref{th:embdim=infty}.
+Thus we assume that $\beta$ is not contained in $Z$, which means that $\beta(\eta) \in V$.
 By \cref{th:same-residue} both $\alpha$ and $\beta$ have the same residue field, which we call $L$.
 Let $I$ and $J$ be the ideals defining $\alpha$ and $\beta$.
 Since the ground field is perfect, we have the following diagram:

 Therefore, the \lcnamecref{th:BTR} will follow if we show that